JoeUgly/Ringfingers_Roster/README.md

 Conversely, if you feel that there are too many erroneous entries in the result file, then use the `--strict` option.\
 Note: A single misinterpreted character in either the prefix or suffix will cause the frame (and name) to be discarded.

 <br/><br/>
+#### Message too long (rare)
+Some messages can be so long that they extend past the edge of the nameplate and therefore not detected.
+This can be alleviated with the `--lenient` option.
+[See below.](#Misinterpreted-characters-in-prefix-or-suffix)

+Some messages consist of two lines and therefore the useful text is not in the expected location and also not detected.
+An option to expand the search area for text may be included in a future version.

+<br/><br/>